ChappyBara/chappy-cli/README.md

 ### Code of Conduct

 Our project adheres to a Code of Conduct that we expect all participants to follow.
-Please read [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before contributing.

 ### How to Contribute